Tomodachi Game: Anime

 In November 2021, it was announced that the series would receive an anime television series adaptation by Okuruto Noboru.
 It is directed by Hirofumi Ogura and written by Kenta Ihara, with Satomi Miyazaki designing the characters, Michiru composing the music, and Hiroto Morishita directing the sound at Studio Mausu.
-The series aired from April 6 to June 22, 2022, on NTV, BS NTV, and AT-X. The opening theme song is "Double Shuffle" by Nana Mizuki, while the ending theme song is "Tomoshibi" by saji.
-Crunchyroll licensed the series outside of Asia.
-Medialink licensed the series in Southeast Asia and began streaming it exclusively on Disney+/Disney+ Hotstar in Indonesia, Malaysia, and Thailand from May 13, 2022; Hong Kong, Taiwan, and Singapore on June 8, 2022.
+The series aired from April 6 to June 22, 2022, on NTV's AnichU programming block and other channels.
+The opening theme song is "Double Shuffle" by Nana Mizuki, while the ending theme song is "Tomoshibi" by saji.
+Crunchyroll streamed the series outside of Asia.
+Medialink licensed the series in Southeast Asia and began streaming it exclusively on Disney+/Disney+ Hotstar in May 2022.

 An English dub by Crunchyroll premiered on April 19, 2022.